-- Preventive and predictive maintenance program is managed with associated rules.
-Resources for the realization of necessary maintenance are available. - Critical spare parts are identified and their stocks managed. - A process is implemented to analyze breakdowns and optimize down-times. - Tools are managed according to their usage status (OK, NOK, under repair), their operating time, their protection, ...
+- Preventive and predictive maintenance programs are managed with associated rules.
+Resources for the realization of necessary maintenance are available, with the latest version of the sofware installed. - Critical spare parts are identified and their stocks managed. - Scheduled and unscheduled maintenance activities that have been carried out are documented.
+A process is implemented to analyze breakdowns and optimize down-times.
+Special incidents are documented. - Tools are managed according to their usage status (OK, NOK, under repair), their operating time, their protection,.... - Preventive and predictive maintenance programs are managed with associated rules.
+Resources for the realization of necessary maintenance are available).
+All types of tool using software (with the latest version) are concerned.